 Why I am running to represent the 22nd District:

-As a woman and a parent with thirty years of experience working on civil and environmental justice, I recognize that our legislature makes some of the key decisions that shape our community and our common future.
-The 22nd District needs a dedicated representative with understanding and experience on a broad spectrum of issues including women's rights, environmental issues, economic justice, health care, education and more.
-I am ready to take on the trust and aspirations of my community, to secure a thriving, sustainable, just and compassionate future for us all.
-I ask for your support as I run to represent the 22nd legislative district.
+As a woman and a parent with thirty years of experience working on civil and environmental justice, I would be honored to serve a second term as your state representative.
+I have served as the Vice Chair of the Capital Budget, and members of the Technology and Economic Development and Labor and Workforce Standards Committees.
+Our legislature makes some of the key decisions that shape our community and our common future.
+I have been a dedicated and tenacious representative employing my understanding and experience on a broad spectrum of issues including women's rights, environmental issues, economic justice, health care, gun responsibility and more.
+As your legislator I passed (or significantly help pass) bills and/or secured monies to:

 In the US, income inequality has grown steadily worse since the 1970s.
 From 1945 until the mid-1970’s, the US economy doubled, and so did incomes.
 But from the mid-1970’s through the present, the US economy doubled again, but incomes barely increased.
 Today, fully 70% of countries have a more equal income distribution than we have here in the US.
 In fact, if the US had the same income distribution it had in 1979, each family in the bottom 80% of theincome distribution would have $11,000 more per year in income on average.
 In 1965, the average CEO made 20 times the average worker.
 Now the ratio is 300 to 1, meaning the average CEO makes in a day what their workers make in a year.
 Incomes for the middle class have stagnated; young people have a harder time getting a decent start in the economy and many face crushing student debt; too many people who want full-time jobs can’t find them; and low-income people have a very hard time working their way into the middle class.